Old Hutton

-Old Hutton is a village in Westmorland and Furness, Cumbria, England.
+Old Hutton is a village in Westmorland and Furness, historic Westmorland, England.
 It is in the civil parish of Old Hutton and Holmescales In the 2001 census the parish had a population of 357, increasing at the 2011 census to 417.

 The parish church, dedicated to St John the Baptist, is in the Kendal Deanery of the Diocese of Carlisle.